 Sure, there is a flashlight app on your phone – but is your phone always on you when you’re out working hard in the elements or the yuck?
 I know mine isn’t.
 Stash a few flashlights around your homestead or keep one on you when you’re heading out to do your work.
-Possible options for you include this Bright 900 Lumens or this Super Bright by LE.
+An option you might want to check out is this Super Bright by LE.

 Knives are so important that we have several stashed in multiple places around the homestead, and I’ve always got one in the coat or pants that I wear while I’m out working.

 Opening a pesky feed bag or bale of wood shavings, cutting twine or rope, rescuing a chicken stuck in a roll of netting…you just never know when a knife will come in handy.
 I keep an old Schrade single locking blade in my coat pocket.
 Another option for a single locking blade is a Bucklite Max folding knife.
-A couple other great non-locking options are a Schrade 3 blade, or a Buck 3 blade.
+A non-locking option is a Buck 3 blade.

 Okay, you might laugh, but these little buggers (also known as zip ties or tie wraps), come in so handy so often.
 (It was actually my oldest son who suggested that zip ties should “totally” be one of the top five things.
 Does that tell you how often we use them around the homestead?)